ShivaBhattacharjee/Trim/README.md

 ![Screenshot from 2024-03-30 11-31-56](https://github.com/ShivaBhattacharjee/Trim/assets/95211406/74fef03e-b763-4e98-aeea-bd65fd901e20)

-Trim is a sleek and efficient URL shortener project developed using Next.js, a popular React framework for building web applications.
+Trim is a sleek and efficient URL shortener project developed using Next.js.
 With Trim, users can easily shorten lengthy URLs into concise, manageable links, making sharing and distributing web addresses more convenient.
-The project incorporates Next.js's robust capabilities for server-side rendering, optimizing performance and enhancing user experience.
+The project incorporates Next.js's  for server-side rendering.
 Trim prioritizes simplicity and effectiveness, offering a streamlined interface for users to swiftly generate shortened URLs with just a few clicks.
 Whether for social media sharing, email campaigns, or any other online communication, Trim empowers users to effortlessly shorten URLs and streamline their online presence.